jjchavanne/prisma-cloud-acct-onboarding/README.md

 If you already have this knowledge, skip directly to [Section 3 - Onboarding Cloud Accounts](#head3)

 If you are not familiar with Terraform, it is one of the most widely used **Infrastructure as Code** open source software tools.
 Use of IaC is highly recommended vs. enabling infrastrucutre manually through a console or Cloud CLI directly.
-A major benefit of Terraform is being cloud agnostic which means it can be used across all the major cloud providers and even Docker.
-Terraform is a great choice for **IaC tooling**.
+A major benefit of Terraform is being cloud agnostic which means it can be used across all the major cloud providers and even Docker, making Terraform is a great choice for **IaC tooling**.

 ### 2.1 - Terraform Setup & Prerequisities